 You will see several screens that will ask for permission to monitor your child's device.

-- If your Bark subscription plan includes content monitoring, you will see some additional permissions prompts about SMS, Browsing History, and more.
+- If you are on the Bark Premium plan, you will see some additional permissions prompts about monitoring SMS, Browsing History, and more.
 Make sure to Allow those prompts.
 See here for more information.

-- If your child's device is on Android version 10, you will be prompted to turn off Private DNS in Settings.
+- If your child's device is on newer versions of Android, you will be prompted to turn off Private DNS in Settings.
 When prompted, tap Open Settings:

 - Then, tap Advanced > tap Private DNS > Turn Off:

 - Tap the Home button to return to the Home screen and apps.

 - Open the Bark for Kids app.
 You will see this prompt about installing a VPN > tap OK.

 - You will know that the screen time & filtering is set up when you see a persistent key icon on the top right of the child's device:

 STEP 11: Select Open Settings when prompted about Accessibility.

 STEP 12: Tap Bark under the Services or Installed Services section in Accessibility.
 Turn it On.